overbaard/overbaard/docs/admin-guide.md

     {
       "name": "Tester",
 ```
-'name' is the name that will be used for the field when presented in the list of swimlanes options and in its
+`name` is the name that will be used for the field when presented in the list of swimlanes options and in its
 corresponding filter header.
 ```
       "type": "user",
 ```
-We specify that it is of type 'user' as discussed above.
+We specify that it is of type `user` as discussed above.
 ```
       "field-id": 121212121212
 ```
 This is the Jira id of the field we are interested in.
 You can find this by going to
 [http://my.jira.org/rest/api/2/field](http://my.jira.org/rest/api/2/field) (adjusting the URL as mentioned earlier),
-or by going to the 'Issue Types' screen in the Jira Administration section of your Jira instance.
+or by going to the `Issue Types` screen in the Jira Administration section of your Jira instance.
 ```
     }
   ],